 Type 2: Projects that don't have quantifiable payback but engage the campus community in reducing environmental impact or enriching student experience.

-Proposals will be awarded based on the following criteria:
+Grants will be awarded based on the following criteria:

 - ALL proposals must demonstrate how the project will support activities that significantly engage the campus community and lead to progress on campus sustainability goals (Resource: Climate Action Plan v2.0)